oreillymedia/t-SNE-tutorial/main.md

     best_iter = 0

     for i in range(it, n_iter):
-        # We append the current position.
+        # We save the current position.
         positions.append(p.copy())

         new_error, grad = objective(p, *args)